 Diversity, Culture and Integration

 Cultural attitudes can differ vastly from country to country (and indeed these attitudes will not be uniform even within one country) – it’s all part of what makes the world such a naturally interesting and diverse place.
 Being introduced to new customs and traditions will be an exciting part of your time abroad.
 However, bear in mind that the UK is a comparatively liberal society, and that you may encounter attitudes abroad that are more conservative than you are used to; some societies and cultures will be far less tolerant of behaviours that are considered normal in the UK.
 Think about your own personal characteristics, your outlook and habits, and consider how they might be viewed in your host country.
-Bear in mind what are considered "protected characteristics" in the UK may not be considered so in your host country and levels of awarenes, acceptance and understanding may vary.
+Bear in mind what are considered "protected characteristics" in the UK may not be considered so in your host country and levels of awareness, acceptance and understanding may vary.

 For more information, including advice on race, religion, gender, sexuality and LGBTQ+, see - Culture and integration